BranislavLazic/ecommerce/actors-futures-cats.md

 }
 ```

 Not bad, so far.
-We have workable structure that combines multiple, concurrent requests to microservices.
+We have a workable structure that combines multiple, concurrent requests to microservices.
 We've also used Cats to provide an elegant approach to handling concurrency and error handling simultaneously.
 But, if we're going to be doing a lot of this, all those HTTP Client calls are going to become tedious and repetitive.
-The HTTP Client actors are going to be reused in other groupings of use cases, meaning that the current path is one to code duplication.
+The HTTP Client actors are going to be reused in other groupings of use cases (Orchestrators), meaning that the current path is one to code duplication.
 The `ShoppingOrchestrator`, for example, will also use the `ProductHttpClient` and the `InventoryHttpClient` actors.
-Also, the code to prepare the messages and do the asking gets a cumbersome and in the way.
-It would be nice to abstract away the child actors and `ask` pattern into a set of reusable client API traits.
+Also, the code to prepare the messages and do the asking gets cumbersome and in the way.
+It would be nice to abstract away the child actors and the `ask` pattern into a set of reusable client API traits.

 ### The client APIs

-A clean design that to achieve this, would be to separate the `ask` calls into a series of traits - one for each HTTP Client actor.
-Where, before, getting a `Future[SomeResponseView]` would be done with the `ask` pattern and a child actor, the `ReceivingOrchestrator` would simply mix in the client trait and call a method like `getShipment(shipmentId)`.
+A clean design to achieve this, would be to separate the `ask` calls into a series of traits - one for each HTTP Client actor.
+Where, before, getting a `Future[SomeResponseView]` would be done with the `ask` pattern and a child actor, the `ReceivingOrchestrator` would simply mix in the client API trait and call a method like `getShipment(shipmentId)`.
 The HTTP Client actor would also be instantiated in the trait.
 Here is the `ReceivingApi` trait as an example:

 ```scala